kk25gb/AttractionHelper/README.md

 >Used Vue.js to build the frontend of this website.

->Used MySQL relational DB to store all the attraction information ans user data.
+>Used local MySQL DB to store all the attraction information ans user data.

 ## Build Setup